Monica Törnell: Early life

-Discovery
+Career

-In 1971, Törnell sang at the opening of a local restaurant in Söderhamn, owned by her father along with a friend, where she was discovered by Cornelis Vreeswijk.
-She quit her studies as a photography student, and during the latter part of 1971 and beginning of 1972 she went on a major tour of Sweden and Denmark with Vreeswijk, along with musicians Björn J:son Lindh, Palle Danielsson, Kenny Håkansson, Björn Ståbi and Pers Hans Olsson.
-Vreeswijk arranged a demo, which he presented to Göte Wilhelmson's new record company Phonogram Records.
-Törnell was offered a recording contract for a single, but turned it down because she wanted to make an LP, which she did later in 1972.
-Around this time, Törnell appeared on the television programmes Halvsju and Strapetz, reaching a wider audience.
+In 1971 Törnell sang at the opening of her father's restaurant in Söderhamn, where she was discovered by Cornelis Vreeswijk.
+She quit her studies as a photography student, and during the latter part of 1971 embarked on a tour of Sweden and Denmark with Vreeswijk and musicians Björn J:son Lindh, Palle Danielsson, Kenny Håkansson, Björn Ståbi and Pers Hans Olsson.
+Vreeswijk arranged a demo and presented it to Phonogram Records, who offered Törnell a recording contract for a single.
+She turned it down because she wanted to make an LP, which she did later in 1972.
+The folk LP, titled Ingica, was issued by Phonogram on the Philips Records label.
+Around this time, Törnell appeared on the television programmes Halvsju and Strapetz, allowing her to reach a wider audience.

-Törnell's breakthrough came on 10 July 1972 at Visfestivalen in Västervik.

-The same year she made her record debut with a folk music inspired LP, Ingica, which was issued by Phonogram with the label of Philips Records.
-Other musicians on the disk were Björn J:son Lindh, Janne Schaffer, and Vreeswijk.
-She also sang a duet with Cornelis in the song Jenny Jansson on his 1972 album Visor, svarta och röda, and a duet with Ola Magnell in the song, Man ska vara två from his first LP, Påtalåtar (published in 1974).
-She continued in the same style in their second LP, Alrik (1973), which was also a success.
-Both of her first albums were produced by Lill-Babs's brother Lasse Svensson, a former drummer in the bands Tages and Blond.
-That same year, she made a number of appearances with Tomas Ledin.
-She also sang the leitmotif to Per Oscarsson's controversial film Ebon Lundin (1973) along with Arne Olsson's big band Vieux Carré.